The best drones for real estate photography in 2023

 Video capabilities

 Although still photography is currently the leading feature that drives drone sales for real estate, you should not ignore video either.
 In today’s age, video is one of the most powerful tools anyone can use when making a purchasing decision.
-Given the right property with the right features and amenities, a pilot’s ability to shoot stunning videos could be what separates it from the competition and pushes a buyer to make a move.
+Given the right property with the right features and amenities, a pilot’s ability to shoot videos could be what separates it from the competition and pushes a buyer to make a move.

 With each new iteration of drones, manufacturers push camera specs related to a drone’s ability to capture slow-motion video.
 However, we are concerned with a camera’s resolution over its frame rate.
 A high-resolution camera that captures ultra-high-definition video or better is more important than a camera’s ability to slow that footage down.
 After all, our subjects in this field are primarily stationary, and when slow motion is preferred, simply flying at a slower speed can deliver a similar effect.